egberts/bind9_parser/README.md

 # Features

 Features:
-* 'include' statements are also supported (my favorite)
+* 'include' statements are also folded into the parser
 * Relative directory support (not stuck on /etc/bind or /var/lib/bind)
   * Useful for testing many config files in their respective local subdirectory(s).
 * Support for Bind 4.8 to v9.15.1 (working on Bind10)